 Bryony is one of Australia’s most sought-after screen composers.
 She brings a classical rigour and insider’s perspective to her work.

-Byony is currently composing the music for Damon Gameau’s new feature documentary 2040, the second series of Mustangs FC for Matchbox Pictures/ABC TV and Lambs of God for Lingo Pictures/EndelmolShine/Foxtel.
+Bryony is currently composing the music for Damon Gameau’s new feature documentary 2040, the second series of Mustangs FC for Matchbox Pictures/ABC TV, Lambs of God for Lingo Pictures/EndelmolShine/Foxtel and Frayed for ABC TV/Sky UK.
 Bryony’s score for Barracuda was awarded “Best Music for a Mini-Series or Telemovie” at the 2017 APRA Screen Music Awards.
 Her work on Berlin Syndrome won “Best Original Score” at the 2017 FCCA Awards.

 Bryony completed a Postgraduate Diploma in Music Composition for Film and Television with 1st class Honours from the University of Melbourne’s Conservatorium of Music, and attended the inaugural Composers’ Program at the Australian National Academy of Music.
 She has received many commissions, including 4 string quartets, a quintet and a sextet, an opera excerpt and a 1-hour chamber opera, Crossing Live.